rickhull/device_control/README.md

 end
 ```

-Notice, the thermostat essentially answers the question: *is it hot enough?*
+Notice, this thermostat essentially answers the question: *is it hot enough?*
-(or: *is it too cold?*).
-You can run it either or both ways, but notice that
+(or equivalently: *is it too cold?*).
+You can run it either or both ways,
-you can simply pick one orientation and remain logically consistent.
+but note that you can simply pick one orientation and remain logically

-Now consider:
+consistent; consider:

 ```ruby